XD-M Elite 3.8: Best EDC 9mm?

 The long gun locked up back home, the case of hollowpoints hermetically sealed in your basement, or law enforcement support that is a quarter hour distant all might just as well be on the moon for the good it will do you when life goes sideways.
 That’s the reason Springfield Armory developed the 9mm XD-M Elite 3.8.

-The new line of XD-M Elite pistols from Springfield Armory consists of four separate models.
+The new line of XD-M Elite pistols from Springfield Armory consists of several different models.
 The XD-M 4.5 is a service-style pistol.
 This is the gun that would ride in a cop’s holster or live secured within your beside table.
 The XD-M Elite 5.25 Precision is a longslide competition gun.
 The XD-M Tactical OSP (Optical Sight Pistol) is intended for high-octane close combat applications with its threaded barrel and optic-mounting capability.
 The XD-M Elite 3.8, however, is built for something altogether different.

-All four models feature the XD-M Elite upgrades over the standard XD-M of an ambidextrous slide lock, the exceptional META (Match Enhanced Trigger Assembly) system, removable flared and extended magwell and increased capacity magazines, enhanced cocking serrations, and more.
+All models feature the XD-M Elite upgrades over the standard XD-M of an ambidextrous slide lock, the exceptional META (Match Enhanced Trigger Assembly) system, removable flared and extended magwell and increased capacity magazines, enhanced cocking serrations, and more.

 The XD-M Elite 3.8 is first and foremost a practical defensive pistol you can hide underneath light clothing.
 Featuring a stubby 3.8″ hammer-forged Melonite-finished barrel, a tactical rack U-Dot rear sight, and a one-piece full-length guide rod, the XD-M 3.8 offers something no other concealed carry handgun does.
 In addition to its purposely packable architecture, the XD-M 3.8 feeds from a flush-fitting 20-round magazine.